vmsmith/CookBook/lamb_stew_basque_1.md

 #### Preparation

 * Marinate lamb with garlic, rosemary, white wine: Combine the lamb, half of the garlic cloves, rosemary, and white wine in a medium bowl and let marinate for 2 to 3 hours
 * Drain the meat, discard the marinade, and pat dry with paper towels.
-Mince the remaining garlic cloves and set aside
+* Mince the remaining garlic cloves.
+* Peel and chop onion.
+* Peel, seed, and chop tomato.
+* Slice peppers.

 #### Directions